nafisahbadmos/AzureFunctionPipeline/README.md

 - Azure Function App
 - VS Code Azure Functions extension

-How to use this code
-Clone repo -> Set env vars-> Deploy -> -> Create Event Grid Subscription

 ## How to deploy the Azure Function
 1. Create a `Function App` in Azure using the `Flex Consumption` plan.